lkp25/FULLSTACK-shop-website-with-admin-panel-/readme.md

 Still to do:

--send email to customer to confirm order + when status in db is changed to sent.
--login logic partly added?
-- add error handling
+- add error handling for login/register fail - only in templating engine via flash....
--csrf token? only in templating engine......
+- csrf token? only in templating engine......

-- admin statistics page? nm of orders, site visits, customer questions -how do you feel today questionare on homepage
+- admin statistics page? nm of orders, site visits, customer questions
+- how do you feel today questionare on homepage

 This is an advanced full-stack online shop application, divided into two parts: